-A major is the area of study that a student chooses to pursue in greatest depth, and consists of a set of courses designed to prepare the individual to enter the job market or to pursue further study in graduate or professional school.
+A major is the area of study that a student chooses to pursue in greatest depth.
+It consists of a set of courses designed to prepare the individual to enter the job market or to pursue further study in graduate or professional school.
 A major at Martin Methodist College consists of a minimum of 30 hours of coursework, and all students are required to complete an approved major in order to receive a baccalaureate degree.
 Some majors lead to a specialized vocation while others are broader in scope and prepare students for a variety of vocations.
 To learn more about a particular major, the student should consult the program coordinator for that major.
+In addition, each major includes a four-year sugested course of study listed in the Catalog.